 Adam Schachner shares his experience with HighWaterLine|Miami and making Miami more resilient with Resilient Miami.

 “It was part encouraging to see an active interest was being formed among those we were encountering, and it was very moving to be able to…be able to participate in living form of art … Continue reading

 Abby Diaz shares her experience with HighWaterLine | Miami and making Miami more resilient with Resilient Miami.

 “…because I am just a very visual person, to hold this little machine full of chalk and see this line, where the sea level – where the water was going to rise … Continue reading

 Nando Jaramillo shares his thoughts on making Miami more resilient with the Resilient Miami team.

-“I wake up everyday and thats what I do everyday, every minute … Continue reading
+“I wake up everyday and thats what I do everyday, … Continue reading

 Matthew Toro, who created the maps and animations on Miami’s flooding, discusses his ideas on resilience and HighWaterLine with Resilient Miami.

 “When I was putting together the maps, I was in disbelief.
 I had to continually recheck the data to make sure that I was doing it right and verify … Continue reading